Lizandro River: River modifications

-About 1.5 km from the coast, there is a sewage treatment facility inaugurated in 2015.
-The facility was built with four tanks, but, as of 2017, only uses a maximum of two (during Summer).
+About 1.5 km from the coast, a sewage treatment facility was inaugurated in 2015.
+The facility was built with four tanks, but, as of 2017, it only uses a maximum of two (during Summer).
 The number was determined based on an expectation of significant population growth in Mafra and Ericeira.
 Practically all (99%) of the material removed from the water is turned into fertilizer and the remaining is combusted.

-In 2018, an Ecological Park was built in Venda do Pinheiro, including a playground, a transport hub, a library, and interpretation centre dedicated to the Lizandro River.
+In 2018, an Ecological Park was built in Venda do Pinheiro, including a playground, a transport hub, a library, and an interpretation centre dedicated to the Lizandro River.

 Natural history

 The following species of fish have been documented on the Lizandro river: